 At a glance

-Colitis is the inflammation of the lining of the colon (large intestine).
-It may be chronic, symptoms have been present for 14 to 21 days, or acute (sudden onset).
+Colitis is the inflammation of the lining of the colon (large intestine) and is defined as chronic if symptoms have been present for 14 to 21 days, or acute (sudden onset).

-The colon is responsible for extracting water from the feces and storing fecal matter prior to evacuation (bowel movement).
+The colon is responsible for extracting water from the feces and storing fecal matter before evacuation (bowel movement).